Optimizing MySQL Queries: A Practical How-To Guide

 Avoid Correlated Subqueries

-Correlated subqueries execute once for each row processed by the outer query.
-They are often inefficient.
+Correlated subqueries can execute once for each row processed by the outer query.
+MySQL can optimize some of them, but if EXPLAIN shows repeated dependent lookups, a join or derived table is often clearer and faster.

 SELECT o.order_id, o.order_date